 Santa Claus + bokeh = the perfect Christmas photo!
 The holidays are full of joyful people in costumes.

 If you want to get better at portrait or candid photography, take photos of them.
+It’s a great and heart-warming way of practice.
+Compose Christmas lights into your image, even in the foreground.

 8. Couple Photos